Frequently Asked Questions

 Can I pursue research opportunities while at CGS?

 Yes— we encourage it.
-As part of a world-renowned research university, CGS offers you the chance to connect with faculty members and conduct research as early as your freshman year.
-You can either partner with a CGS faculty member for credit, using our Directed Study course, or for a stipend, made available through our Center for Interdisciplinary Teaching & Learning.
+As part of a world-renowned research university, CGS offers you the chance to connect with faculty members and conduct research as early as your first year of college.
+You can partner with a CGS faculty member for academic credit with a directed study, or do research for a stipend through a Center for Interdisciplinary Teaching & Learning program.
 Additionally, the Undergraduate Research Opportunities Program (UROP) connects undergraduates interested in conducting research with BU faculty members who help provide supervision and guidance.
 Students may participate in the program for academic credit, for a stipend, or on a volunteer basis.

 Whichever way you do it, it’s a great opportunity to partner with our faculty members who are leaders in their respective fields, gain research experience, explore your interests in greater depth, and potentially travel around the world and become published.